 Your well-being is primary at this site; we make no apology.
 If you have plenty of time, and no concerns what goes into your butter chicken curry, and you are wanting chicken cordon bleu, then be my guest.

-If the grandchildren are coming to Sunday lunch, and you've planned on making butter chicken curry, then obviously adjust the spices.
+If the grandchildren are coming to Sunday lunch, and you have planned on making butter chicken curry, then obviously adjust the spices.

-In the photograph above, I've added only one tablespoon of masala and removed all the seeds from the peppadews, so the colour is a little anaemic; from the yoghurt and coconut cream, of course.
+In the photograph above, I have added only one tablespoon of masala and removed all the seeds from the peppadews, so the colour is a little anaemic; from the yoghurt and coconut cream, of course.

 In fact I never advocate following any recipe slavishly; make it your own by adapting it.

-Cumin is a basic spice to so many dishes from the Indian subcontinent; you may not notice the difference in your butter chicken curry if it's old, but in dishes like hummus with subtle flavours where it's the only added condiment, it makes a huge difference if freshly ground.
+Cumin is a basic spice to so many dishes from the Indian subcontinent; you may not notice the difference in your butter chicken curry if it is old, but in dishes like hummus with subtle flavours where it is the only added condiment, it makes a huge difference if freshly ground.

-In any case, it's a lot cheaper to buy in bulk, and so easy to roast and grind your cumin; the aroma that comes off will fill your kitchen and send you into a fantasy!
-It's that good, believe you me.
+In any case, it is a lot cheaper to buy in bulk, and so easy to roast and grind your cumin; the aroma that comes off will fill your kitchen and send you into a fantasy.
+It is that good, believe you me.